-See below steps for the Windows version, followed by the Mac version.
+Follow the steps below for the Windows version.

-The IIF format allows better control for imported data than the QBO format, and importable by older Quickbooks.
+The IIF format allows better control for imported data than the QBO format and is importable by older Quickbooks.

-Click 'Charges/Withdrawals' to reverse amount signs for whole file.
-Useful for credit card files with positive amounts for expenses.
+Click 'Change +/-' to reverse the amount sign for the whole file.
+Useful for Credit Card files with positive amounts for expenses.

-Review transactions before importing, and click 'Convert' button to create an IIF file.
+Review transactions before importing, and click the 'Convert' button to create an IIF file.

 Confirm the file name and location.

 Now the IIF file is created, let's switch to Quickbooks and import created IIF file.
 Make sure to backup your Quickbooks data file before any IIF import.

 In Quickbooks, click 'File' - 'Utilities' - 'Import' - 'IIF Files'.
 Locate the IIF file you've just created.